8bitkick/ArduinoHost/README.md

 Assumes a BBC Micro with UPURSFS ROM installed, connected to an Arduino via the BBC User Port.

 Currently specific to MKR1000 / SAMD21 based boards.
-This hardware requires all signals to be level shifted to 3.3v to the Arduino, and assumes RX and TX are inverted in external hardware (e.g. using an SN74ACT14N).
+This hardware requires all signals to be level shifted from 5v to 3.3v to the Arduino.
+On the BBC side, UPURS assumes RX and TX levels are inverted.
+In this set-up we are doing this in external hardware (with a SN74ACT14N) so the Arduino is presented with standard 115200 baud serial.

-## Currently some (very) basic capabilities
+## Current status - basic test functionality

 * BBC successfully boots into HostFS